Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

-\paragraph{Phase-V} First we calculate the extremal length of the geodesic $E_W(R_N : R_D)$ in fig.\ref{fig-RR-disconn}(c).
-For a geodesic connecting $N(\tau'_1, x'_1)$ and a point $N'$ on the extremal surface $\wideparen{PP'}$, the length formula is given in appendix \ref{appendix-geo5}, which we denote by $L_5$
+\paragraph{Phase-V} In phase-V there is no defect term.
+As illustrated in fig.\ref{fig-RR-disconn}(c), $E_W(R_N : R_D)$ is the geodesic connecting $N(\tau'_1, x'_1)$ and the extremal surface $\wideparen{PP'}$, the length of which is given in appendix \ref{appendix-geo5} and denoted by $L_5$